Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Introduction

 \section{Introduction}

-Group actions on Banach spaces is a large topic related to many areas of mathematics : group cohomology, Kazhdan's property $(T)$, fixed-point properties.
+Group actions on Banach spaces is a large topic related to many areas of mathematics : group cohomology, Kazhdan's property $(T)$, and fixed-point properties.
 In \cite{BFGM}, Bader, Furman, Gelander and Monod studied group actions by isometries on Banach spaces.
-In particular, they gave results concerning property $(F_{L_{p}(0,1)})$, the fixed-point property for group actions by affine isometries on the space $L_{p}([0,1],\lambda)$ (abbreviated $L_{p}(0,1)$), where $p\geq1$ and $\lambda$ denotes the Lebesgue measure.
-Among other results, they show that a locally compact second countable group with the fixed-point property $(F_{L_{p}(0,1)})$ has the Kazhdan's property $(T)$ when $p\geq1$, and that these properties are equivalent when $1\leq p\leq2$ (see Theorem A and Theorem 1.3 in \cite{BFGM}).\\
+The authors of \cite{BFGM} provide several results concerning property $(F_{L_{p}(0,1)})$, the fixed-point property for group actions by affine isometries on the space $L_{p}([0,1],\lambda)$ (abbreviated $L_{p}(0,1)$), where $p\geq1$ and $\lambda$ denotes the Lebesgue measure.
+In particular, they show that a locally compact second countable group with the fixed-point property $(F_{L_{p}(0,1)})$ has the Kazhdan's property $(T)$ when $p>1$, and that these properties are equivalent when $1< p\leq2$ (see Theorem A and Theorem 1.3 in \cite{BFGM}).
+Later the main result of \cite{BGM} was that these properties are equivalent when $1\leq p\leq2$ \\